 Schiller Coastal Studies Center

-The Bowdoin College Schiller Coastal Studies Center will take a giant step forward in its marine study and research capabilities by expanding with six new buildings designed to honor the natural setting and imbue the feel of a Maine camp.
+The Bowdoin College Schiller Coastal Studies Center took a giant step forward in its marine study and research capabilities by expanding with six new buildings designed to honor the natural setting and imbue the feel of a Maine camp.

 Following the completion of its site use master plan for the satellite campus, Centerbrook designed 15,500 square feet of new construction at the picturesque site overlooking the Harpswell Sound on Orr’s Island in Maine.
 The project is highlighted by a dry lab and the Living & Learning Building.
 The remaining four new buildings are residential – a first for the island campus.

-The 4,200-square-foot lab will include teaching, research, preparation and support spaces to facilitate the Schiller Coastal Studies Center’s marine, estuarine, and terrestrial research and teaching.
+The 4,200-square-foot lab includes teaching, research, preparation and support spaces to facilitate the Schiller Coastal Studies Center’s marine, estuarine, and terrestrial research and teaching.
 It will more than double the Schiller Center’s lab space.

-The Living & Learning Building will provide spaces for classes, conferences, and dining, and will be Passive House Certified.
+The Living & Learning Building provides spaces for classes, conferences, and dining, and will be Passive House Certified.
 Similar to a summer camp lodge, the 4,950-square-foot building includes a serving kitchen, dining and lounge area with water views, a seminar room, a picturesque wrap-around porch and outdoor patio.

 The four residential buildings consist of a 900-square-foot cabin apartment and three six-bedroom cabins, each 1,800 square feet.
 The dwellings include a shared bathroom, lounge, and front porch.
-While not slated for certification, the designs incorporate many Passive House principles in accordance with Bowdoin’s climate action plan.
+The designs incorporate Passive House principles in accordance with Bowdoin’s climate action plan.

 In addition to the primary teaching and research functions, this expansion will allow the Schiller Coastal Studies Center to serve as a space for facility for retreats, dialogue, and collaboration among local and national leaders working to address critical issues of coastal and climate concern.